Database write back

 4.1.
 Add a drop down list

-In the Main tab under Items, you'll see that the drop down list is configured with a single item by default.
+- You'll see that the drop down list is configured with a single option item by default.
 Click the item to modify it.

-In the Main tab, set the Value property to the name of the Project as it is in the database.
-In the Text tab, set the Caption property to the same.
+- Under Animation & Interaction (previously in the Main tab), set the Value to the name of the Project as it is in the database.
+Set the Caption property to the same for this example, to display the same name.

-Add new items and repeat these steps for other values to select.
+- Add new items and repeat the previous step for other values.

 4.2.
 Add a textbox